Realistic sheared flow profile effects on acoustic impedance eduction in small 3D-ducts: Introduction

 For clarity, we distinguish between the dimensionality of the duct, which defines the physical geometry, and that of the flow profile or solver, which determines the mathematical formulation.
 A three-dimensional (3D) duct refers to a rectangular geometry supporting variations in both the spanwise and wall-normal directions, for which the mean flow profile is two-dimensional.
 Conversely, a two-dimensional (2D) duct restricts the problem to a single wall-normal velocity profile, resulting in a one-dimensional (1D) formulation of the PBE.
 Throughout this paper, we refer to the 2D PBE as the partial differential form governing acoustic propagation in 3D ducts, and to the 1D Pridmore–Brown equation as the simplified ordinary differential form used in 2D ducts.

 In this paper, we reassess the impact of simplifying the three-dimensional nature of acoustic wave propagation in lined rectangular ducts to either a two-dimensional domain or a uniform flow case, under conditions typical of impedance eduction facilities.
-Building on our recent findings on the role of axial velocity profile shape~\citep{bonomoUnpublished}, we revisit earlier conclusions, including those of Ref.~\citep{roncen2020WavenumberBased}, which relied on simplified flow assumptions.
+Building on our recent findings on the role of axial velocity profile shape~\citep{bonomo2026Effect}, we revisit earlier conclusions, including those of Ref.~\citep{roncen2020WavenumberBased}, which relied on simplified flow assumptions.
 In this paper, we perform virtual \emph{in silico} experiments using the full 2D version of the PBE as the reference model; using this, we compute the least-attenuated mode wavenumbers for different velocity profiles and then apply the straightforward impedance eduction method to quantify how uniform flow or 2D approximations may distort experimental outcomes.
+Importantly, the present work demonstrates that the conclusions drawn by Ref.~\mbox{\citep{roncen2020WavenumberBased}} regarding the role of sheared flow in three-dimensional ducts warrant reconsideration, as they were obtained using simplified velocity profiles that may not adequately represent a realistic boundary-layer effects.
+In particular, special attention is given to the role of the effective mean flow Mach number used in the eduction process.
+As will be shown, ensuring consistency between the cross-section averaged Mach number of the reference configuration and that assumed in the eduction model plays a key role on upstream/downstream discrepancies, and may outweigh the influence of the specific shear profile representation.

 This paper is organized as follows.
 Section~\ref{sec:equations} presents the governing equations for 3D duct acoustics with sheared grazing flow.
 Section~\ref{sec:materials} describes the setup for the numerical experiments, and the main results regarding the flow profile shape effects on impedance eduction in 3D ducts are presented in Section~\ref{sec:results}.
 Finally, the concluding remarks are presented in Section~\ref{sec:conclu}.